cssconf/2017.cssconf.eu/_speakers/patricia-realini.md

 slot: 14

 intro: >
-  Patricia Realini is a software engineer and an artist based in New York City, where she works at Bustle.
+  Patricia Realini is a software engineer and an artist based in New York City, where she works at <a href="http://meetfabric.com">Fabric</a>.

 links:
     - text: "@patriciarealini"